cwalter50/cwalter50.github.io/100DaysSwiftUI/Projects.md

 - [Moonshot](https://github.com/cwalter50/Moonshot): Project 8, Days 39-42.
 Powerful app with Multiple Views, Bundle extension to decode JSON using generics, public Images from NASA, free text from Wikipedia, Scrollviews, and GeometryReader.
 Most advanced and challenging app so far.
 - [HabitTracker](https://github.com/cwalter50/HabitTracker): Day 47 Challenge: Build an App that allows users to keep track of the Activities that they complete.
 Data saves to UserDefaults.
 My favorite app so far, and I plan to expand this later to make it an app that I would actualy use to keep track of time I spend on stuff in my life.
 - [CupcakeCorner](https://github.com/cwalter50/CupcakeCorner): Project 10, Days 49-52.
 Cool Project where you make and order form, to select and buy cupcakes.
 Forms, Network requests, Class and Observable Objects, Passing data.
+- [BookWorm](https://github.com/cwalter50/BookWorm): Project 11, Days 53-57.
+Make a catalog and rating system of books.
+Core Data, @Binding, Custom views and rating system with stars and emojis.
+Free Artwork from https://unsplash.com/.
+Great app, that I might try to make work with Pizzas and Food!!!